LifeBogger presents a full story of a football Legend and Accountant popularly known by the nickname “Tito”.

 Didier Drogba’s ability to persuade his country people in stopping what would have been termed a CIVIL WAR no doubt made him be named among ‘the 100 most influential people in the world’ by Time Magazine.

-As an immensely popular figure in his home country, he has used his standing for good purposes when his country was on the brink of a Civil war.
+As an immensely popular figure in his home country, he has used his standing for good purposes when his country was on the brink of Civil war.

 This is what actually happened;

-As Ivory Coast ravaged by civil war in 2006, Didier Drogba led the Elephants in prayers for peace after a World Cup qualifying game.
+As Ivory Coast was ravaged by civil war in 2006, Didier Drogba led the Elephants in prayers for peace after a World Cup qualifying game.

 He further organized a team statement calling for an end to the war.
 This effort was credited in helping to bring about a cease-fire among armed groups in the Country.